-In either case the concern must be recorded and reported to the Head Teacher immediately unless the allegations are about the Head Teacher, in which case, it must be reported to the Chair of Governors.
+In either case the concern must be recorded and reported to the Principal immediately unless the allegations are about the Principal, in which case, it must be reported to the Chair of Governors, or equivalent in Multi Academy Trusts.
 Contact details of the Chair of Governors will be available via the school office.
-If the Head Teacher is absent, the allegation will be reported to the teacher in charge.
+If the Principal is absent, the allegation will be reported to the teacher in charge.

 As this is a statutory duty, it is expected that all members of staff in school, where they have concerns, will report them in accordance with this policy.